 Novak Djokovic

 Djokovic is going to go down as one of the greatest tennis players of all time.
 But, his dominance within the modern era at the Australian Open has laid way to his latest success.
-He’s won the tournament on 9 different occasions, and we wouldn’t be at all surprised to see him add to this number in the coming years.
+He’s won the tournament on ten occasions, and we wouldn’t be at all surprised to see him add to this number in the coming years.

 Serena Williams

 Many people rank Serena Williams as the greatest female tennis player of all time.
-The 23 major titles certainly stand her amongst the elite, with 7 of those wins coming at the Australian Open, her joint most successful major alongside Wimbledon.
+The 23 major titles certainly stand her amongst the elite, with seven of those wins coming at the Australian Open, her joint most successful major alongside Wimbledon.

 Whilst the numbers are all very impressive, her most impressive victory had to have been that of the 2017 Australian Open where she beat her sister, Venus Williams 6-4, 6-4.
 Another win yes, but the fact that Serena did it whilst she was pregnant is almost mind-boggling, and highlights just how tough she is both physically and mentally.